Skip to main content

 3. The words you speak become the house you live in.

+Scientific name: Pr₁Ay₁Er₁.
 If the weapons fashioned against us aren’t arrows, but words (Apostle Selman), it is our job to create our own and prophesy them over our lives in Jesus’ name.

 Don’t try to escape your life.
 Don’t glorify phases you’re not in yet.
 Do not daydream, enjoy the Now.
 Don’t let unlimited desires cloud your peace.
 It is perfectly healthy to aspire to being better but we were never called to aspire to happiness.
-And when you get something you want in the future, wouldn’t something in your present surely be missing?
-If you can’t have it all at the same time, why not cherish what you have today?

 5. Strength train and eat right.